Air Drop, Nearby Share, & Self Share: What Parents & Educators Need to Know About Student Device Dangers

 Educator Webinar Attendee

-File sharing between mobile devices can be useful for family and friends to exchange photos, videos, documents, and other files easily from peer-to-peer (P2P).
+File sharing between mobile devices can be useful for family and friends for sending images, videos, documents, and other files easily from peer-to-peer (P2P).

 Parent and educator training video